KxSystems/kx-vscode/README.md

 - Data sources

-    kdb Insights Enterprise supports the use of data sources, where you can build a query within VS Code and run it against the kdb Insights Enterprise API endpoints (TODO INSERT LINK TO API DOCS on code.kx.com).
+    kdb Insights Enterprise supports the use of data sources, where you can build a query within VS Code and run it against the [kdb Insights Enterprise API endpoints](https://code.kx.com/insights/api/index.html).
 The UI helps you to build a query based on the available API on your instance of kdb Insights Enterprise, parameterize it and return the data results to the output or kdb results window.

     To create a data source: